-Everyone knows that feeling.
-You look into your closet and feel like there's nothing to wear even though it's probably overflowing with garments.
+You know that feeling when you look into your closet and think there's nothing to wear even though it's probably overflowing with garments?
 You're the spitting image of Cher in Clueless, pouting in front of a disastrous pile of clothing.
-Several months ago, I came to the crushing realization that I was Cher.
+Several months ago, I came to the realization that I was Cher.

-I worked with Mercari's chief stylist and professional organizer, Anna De Souza, to rid my closet of the excess, organize everything, and (hopefully) make money off of what I no longer needed.
-Two hours, four garbage bags full of old clothes, and a handful of Mercari listings later, and my closet and I were back in business.
-After working with an expert like De Souza, I learned just how many mistakes that were keeping me and my closet so disorganized—and I'm vowing not to repeat them.
+I worked with Anna De Souza, Mercari's chief stylist and a professional organizer, to rid my closet of the excess, organize everything, and (hopefully) make money off of what I no longer needed.
+Two hours, four garbage bags full of old clothes, and a handful of Mercari listings later, my closet and I were back in business.
+After working with an expert like De Souza, I learned just how many mistakes were keeping me and my closet so disorganized, and I'm vowing not to repeat them.

-Keep scrolling to read about my key takeaways, from knowing what to ditch, how to keep my clothes organized, and how to successfully turn a profit selling on the app.
+Keep scrolling to read about my key takeaways, including what to ditch, how to keep my clothes organized, and how to successfully turn a profit selling on the app.

 What to Ditch and Keep

 Mistake #1: Owning multiple basics that serve the same purpose.

 I got rid of a lot of items that qualify as multiples.
 I pared back items like black trousers, pajama sets, and button-down shirts that I didn't even realize I owned so many versions of.

 Mistake #2: Holding on to jeans that blatantly don't fit.

 We've all been there.
 I'll wear these once I get in better shape.
 As a rule of thumb, if you haven't worn them in six months, they need to go.
 And part of that is also creating space for things that you feel good wearing today (not in the hypothetical future).

 Mistake #3: Keeping items purely because they hold sentimental value.